awsdocs/aws-ruby-developer-guide/doc_source/s3-example-server-side-encryption.rst

 :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method
-to add the item :code-ruby:`my_item` to the bucket :code-ruby:`my_bucket` in the :code:`us-west-2` region with server-side encryption set to 256-bit AES.
+to add the item :code-ruby:`my_item` to the bucket :code-ruby:`my_bucket` in the :code:`us-west-2` region with server-side encryption set KMS.

+Note that this differs from :doc:`s3-example-default-server-side-encryption`, is in that case, the objects are encrypted without you having to explicitly perform the operation.

 Choose :code:`Copy` to save the code locally.